opulo-inc/ohai/docs/operations/order-fulfillment/index.md

 ### Additional Guidelines for Packaging

 - Shipments with a pending payment status
-    - Check the **Awaiting Payment** section in ShipStation for any orders in this list
+    - Check the **Awaiting Payment** section in ShipStation for orders
-    	- Mark these orders as **Paid** so they appear in the `Awaiting Shipping` list
+    	- Always mark these orders as **Paid** so they appear in the `Awaiting Shipping` list
-    	- This ensures no paid-but-unmarked order is accidentally left behind
+    		- We do not currently use the **Awaiting Payment** list at Opulo for anything, so we always mark things as paid reguardless of payment status.
-	- Alert customer service when these orders are ready for shipping , so that the team is given notice when an order with NET## terms has been shipped out
+	- If the `Ship By` field for an **Awaiting Payment** order is blank in ShipStation, manually append the date in `Custom Field 1` into the `Ship By` field
 - Shipment comprised of two or more packages poly-strapped together:
 	- Adhere the shipping label and other documents to the largest package in the shipment
 	- Take care to avoid the shipping documents being obstructed by the poly-straps